SHRM Senior Instructional Designer in Alexandria, Virginia

 Proficient with Microsoft Office Word and Excel for analysis and design documents, PowerPoint for seminar development.

 Proficient with Adobe Connect (or similar platform) for virtual seminars, and Adobe Creative Suite for graphics editing.

-Team player with strong work ethic and strong collaboration skills
+Team player with a strong work ethic and collaboration skills.

 Proficient in executing all stages of the instructional design process - analysis, design, development, implementation, and evaluation - with an emphasis on new development and redesign.